vdim/yz/doc/SYNTAX.md

 ### Selection
-In order to get data from your model you can specify class of objects which you want to get.
-If your want all string you just write:
+In order to get data from your model you can specify class name of objects which you want to get.
+If you want all strings you just query:

     string